 Oxford’s relationship with Japan has grown from strength to strength as the University has expanded its study of Japan, collaborated with Japanese scientific institutions, educated talented Japanese students and received major gifts from Japanese supporters of the University’s work.

 As a mark of the importance with which Oxford holds its relationship with Japan, one of the University’s three international offices is based in Tokyo.
-In addition, Oxford University Press have had an office in Japan since 1957, and OUP Japan today employs over 50 staff, publishes ELT and academic materials, and offers teacher training and ELT consultancy.
+In addition, Oxford University Press (OUP) have had an office in Japan since 1957, and OUP Japan today employs over 50 staff, publishes ELT and academic materials, and offers teacher training and ELT consultancy.

 Japanese has been taught at Oxford since 1909, and as a full undergraduate degree subject since 1963.
 Today, Oxford is recognised as one of the leading universities in the world for Japanese studies, regularly placing near the top of international rankings for the subject.

 The two centres for the study of Japan at Oxford are the Faculty of Oriental Studies and the Nissan Institute of Japanese Studies, the latter being one of several area studies centres that are part of the Oxford School of Global and Area Studies.
-The University's BA degree in Japanese is offered through the Faculty, and taught by staff from both the Oriental Studies faculty and the Nissan Institute; the two units also offer jointly an MSc and an MPhil degree in Japanese Studies.
+The University's BA degree in Japanese is offered through the Oriental Studies faculty, and taught by staff from both the Oriental Studies faculty and the Nissan Institute; the two units also offer jointly an MSc and an MPhil degree in Japanese Studies.

 The Nissan Institute focuses on the social sciences, and hosts various activities such as the Nissan Seminar series and a weekly research seminar for graduate students.
 Since the early 1990s, it has also published the Nissan Institute/Routledge Japanese Studies Series, which, with over 100 volumes published, is the largest Japanese studies publications series in the world.